 Discuss the different types of available roofing with your contractor to ensure the best material is chosen for your property.
 The following lists some of the more common and popular materials.

 - Asphalt shingles, aka composite shingles – low cost, durable and easily installed and repaired.

-- Slate or Clay – durable and long lasting, these tiles are also on the high end, price wise, and require installation by experts in the field.
+- Slate tiles or Clay roofing tiles – durable and long lasting, these tiles are also on the high end, price wise, and require installation by experts in the field.

 - Fiber Cement – another durable and long lasting material that is also recyclable.